rui-batista/SAML.PoC/README.md

 This project is a collection of *proof of concept* implementations of SSO with SAML protocols for various versions of .NET frameworks.

-1. The first implementation uses ITfoxtec to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc) and the ITfoxtec samples.
-For this inplementation, project `SAML.PoC.IdP` plays the role of a (very) simple IdP (Identity Provider) and project `SAML.PoC.SP1` the role of a basic .NET MVC service provider.
+1. The first implementation uses [ITfoxtec](https://www.itfoxtec.com/IdentitySaml2) to implement SAML and follows a post from [morioh.com](https://morioh.com/p/78ee005c07cc) and the ITfoxtec samples.
+For this inplementation, project `SAML.PoC.IdP` plays the role of a (very) simple IdP (Identity Provider) and project `SAML.PoC.SP1` the role of a basic .NET MVC SP (service provider).

 2. The second implementation uses Keycloak as Identity Provider, and the project `SAML.PoC.SP2` as a .NET MVC Service Provider.